-As indicated, TerraClass is a project that maps land use/land cover on previous deforested areas provided by PRODES (Program for Deforestation Monitoring, INPE, 2017) at approximately bi-annual intervals across the Brazilian Legal Amazon (Almeida et al., 2016).
-TerraClass classifies previously deforested areas into 12 land use categories including pasture, annual crops, secondary vegetation and urban areas.
-It is extensively validated via field campaigns to determine the accuracy of classification.
-These have been conducted across different Amazonian regions, including the state of Mato Grosso.
-This is the best available information on the distribution of secondary forests in any region of the Tropics.
-However, TerraClass involves a huge effort based largely on visual interpretation and does not map degradation.
+142 As indicated, TerraClass is a project that maps land use/land cover on previous deforested areas 143 provided by PRODES (Program for Deforestation Monitoring, INPE 2017) at approximately bi-144 annual intervals across the Brazilian Legal Amazon (Almeida et al. 2016).
+TerraClass classifies 145 previously deforested areas into 12 land use categories including pasture, annual crops, secondary vegetation and urban areas.
+It is extensively validated via field campaigns to 146 147 determine the accuracy of classification.
+These have been conducted across different Amazonian 148 regions, including the state of Mato Grosso.
+This is the best available information on the 149 distribution of secondary forests in any region of the Tropics.
+However, TerraClass involves a 150 huge effort based largely on visual interpretation and does not map degradation.

 The aim of this study is to propose a Landsat multiple time-series based approach in Tropics to 1) improve the efficiency/cost-effectiveness of mapping disturbed forests vs. intact forests, facilitating future TerraClass efforts, 2) map degraded old-growth forests (outside of TerraClass), and 3) eventually enable mapping of disturbed forests over domains for which no reliable data on forest disturbance exist.
-Only eration in TerraClass is treated as young secondary vegetation).
-Later, we merged old-grow forest areas are considered in this study.
-To make sure all non-forest areas are excluded, we created a forest cover mask by merging TerraClass-2010 old-growth forest, secondary vegetation and pasture with regeneration categories (Fig. 1).
-The latter category effectively captures the beginning of the regenerative process containing shrubs and early successional vegetation (Almeida et al., 2016).
+Only forest areas are considered in this study.
+To make sure all non156 forest areas are excluded, we created a forest cover mask by merging TerraClass-2010 old-157 growth forest, secondary vegetation and pasture with regeneration categories (Fig. 1).
+The latter 158 category effectively captures the beginning of the regenerative process containing shrubs and 159 early successional vegetation (Almeida et al. 2016).